FrancoisGLacoste/BCI-real-time-EEG-analysis/README.md

               2)   the spectrogram of the EEG, chunk by chunk in (hopefully) real-time

 FOR NOW:
-THIS PROGRAM WORKS ONLY FOR EEG FILE in EDF FORMAT.
-NOT WITH LSL yet.
-But the purpose in the near future is to make it work with signals acquired through pyLSL.
+- It works for already acquired multichannel EEG  : NOT REAL-TIME

-FOR NOW: THE REAL_TIME ANIMATION WORKS ONLY FOR SIGNAL WITH SINGLE CHANNEL.
-But it is to be extended to multichannel acquisition.
+- THE REAL-TIME ANIMATION WORKS ONLY:
+             - FOR SIGNAL WITH SINGLE CHANNEL.
+It should be extended to multichannel acquisition.
-FOR NOW: it only plots either the signal in real-time, OR the spectrogram.

-Data structure :  double queues (deque)
+             - When plotting  either the signal, OR the spectrogram, but not the both at the same time.

+I realize it already exists good library for this task:
+             So I take it as a programming exercise.